2023-2024 Academic Year

-Ashley Inez Thrower, MD is a third-year Med-Peds resident at Duke University Medical Center.
+Ashley Inez Thrower, MD is a fourth-year Med-Peds resident at Duke University Medical Center.
 She was born and raised in Miami, Florida, and attended medical school at The University of North Carolina at Chapel Hill.
 Ashley is passionate about hematology and her research in both medical school and residency has focused on the sickle cell population.
 After residency, she plans to pursue a career as a nocturnist and eventually apply for an adult Hematology-Oncology fellowship.
-Ashley is serving as President of the Minority Housetaff Association (MHA) this year.
+Ashley continues to serve as President of the Minority Housetaff Association (MHA).
 As president of the MHA, she aims to continue to promote diversity at Duke through mentoring students, URiM residency recruitment efforts, and fostering a community of wellness amongst current URiM housestaff.
-Outside of medicine, Ashley enjoys going to her daughter’s soccer games, having dinner with friends, and spending time with her partner, David.
+Outside of medicine, Ashley enjoys spending time with her partner Ahmad, going to her daughter’s soccer games, having dinner with friends, and traveling to new places.

 Dewonna Ferguson, MD is a current second-year Family Medicine resident at Duke.
 She was born and raised in Saint Louis, Missouri, and graduated from Saint Louis University School of Medicine.
 Dewonna has a passion for reproductive health, medical education, and promoting diversity in medicine.
 After residency, she plans to pursue a career in primary care with an emphasis on reproductive health.
 Throughout her medical career, she has been involved in numerous diversity initiatives including as community service chair of both MAPS and SNMA.
 During her free time, Dewonna enjoys listening to poetry and jazz, playing games, and spending time with family and friends.
 She will be serving as Vice President and Medical Student Chair of MHA this year.